-Art Cologne – Running for over a half-century, Art Cologne is the oldest art festival in the world, started back in 1967.
-For three days in mid-April, April 12-14, 2019, it showcases 200 galleries from across the globe, including contemporary and modern art in all mediums, from sculpture and photography to paintings.
+- Art Cologne – Running for over a half-century, Art Cologne is the oldest art festival in the world, it started back in 1967.
+For four days in mid-April, April 23-26, 2020, it showcases 200 galleries from across the globe, including contemporary and modern art in all mediums, from sculpture and photography to paintings.

-Easter Weekend – Easter Weekend is sandwiched between two national German holidays, Good Friday and Easter Monday, taking place from April 19 to April 22 in 2019.
+- Easter Weekend – Easter Weekend is sandwiched between two national German holidays, Good Friday and Easter Monday, taking place from April 10 to April 13 in 2020.
 There will be Easter markets, festivals, live entertainment and more across the country.
-In almost any town there will be traditional Easter trees known as ostereierbaum, spring flowers and hand-blown eggs on display.
+In almost any town there will be traditional Easter trees known as ostereierbaum, spring flowers, and hand-blown eggs on display.

 Germany in May

-Formula E Race Berlin ePrix – Berlin will host the Formula E Race for the fifth consecutive year on May 25, 2019.
+- Formula E Race Berlin ePrix – Berlin will host the Formula E Race for the sixth consecutive year on May 30, 2020.
 The all-electric Formula E Championship takes place at Tempelhofer Fedl, which is the former Tempelhof Airport.

 Germany in June

-Berlin Culture Festival and Carnival – For four days around the Christian holiday of Pentecost, June 7 through 10 in 2019, Berlin hosts one of its biggest events of the year.
+- Berlin Culture Festival and Carnival – For four days around the Christian holiday of Pentecost, May 29 through June 1 in 2020, Berlin hosts one of its biggest events of the year.
 The Berlin Culture Festival and Carnival features a four-hour+ parade, a huge street festival with over 900 artists, and plenty of music and dancing.

-Kiel Week – This sea festival is the world’s most popular sailing event, attended by millions over nine days in June, June 22 to June 30 in 2019.
-Held since 1882, it hosts more than 200 events, including a parade with thousands of boats, yachts, ships and other types of watercraft that sail down the Kiel Fjord.
+- Kiel Week – This sea festival is the world’s most popular sailing event, attended by millions over nine days in June, June 20 to June 28 in 2020.
+Held since 1882, it hosts more than 200 events, including a parade with thousands of boats, yachts, ships, and other types of watercraft that sail down the Kiel Fjord.
 There will be music concerts and a parade of vintage cars too.

 Germany in July

-Schutzenfest Hannover – The world’s biggest celebration for beer and marksman is hosted annually in July, sometimes starting in late June.
-In 2019, it will take place from June 28 through July 7, bringing some 5,000 marksmen, with the best featured in the Marksmen’s parade.
+- Schützenfest Hannover – The world’s biggest celebration for beer and marksman is hosted annually in July, sometimes starting in late June.
+In 2020, it will take place from July 3 through July 12, bringing some 5,000 marksmen, with the best featured in the Marksmen’s parade.
 The 7.5-mile-long procession is Europe’s largest, including more than 10,000 participants from Germany and all corners of the globe.
-It not only includes top marksmen but elaborately decorated floats, more than 100 bands, over 60 wagons, carriages and more.
+It not only includes top marksmen but elaborately decorated floats, more than 100 bands, over 60 wagons, carriages, and more.
 There will be five huge beer tents, carnival rides and a 200-foot-high Steiger Ferris wheel holding up to 420 passengers.

 - Hamburg DOM – The largest public festival in northern Germany takes places in Hamburg three times a year, with the last starting in late July running for a month.
-In 2019, it will be hosted from July 26 to August 25, brining beer tents, multicourse meals, traditional sweets and snacks and a magnificent firework display on Friday nights.
+In 2019, it will be hosted from July 26 to August 25, bringing beer tents, multicourse meals, traditional sweets and snacks, and a magnificent firework display on Friday nights.